Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Unitary Government and Federal Government

-2. Federal government has a written constitution.
+2. The federal government has a written constitution.

 5. There is no balance between central and state governments in a unitary system.